The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 Here is a simple example.
 For now, just focus on the high-level structure of the application.
 Look for **controllers**, **endpoints**, and where the app "listens".

+Copy and paste this into an `index.js` file and run it with `node index.js` and see if you can figure out how it works!

 ```js
 const express = require('express');
 const app = express();